Sour Cream Spinach Dip

 Add this fabulous Sour Cream Spinach Dip to a crudite platter.
 A copycat of Knorr’s Spinach Dip, it’s made of delicious, wholesome ingredients.

-So many cold spinach dips are made with seasoning packets filled with multisyllabic ingredients.
-Created totally from scratch, this spinach dip recipe is a must make for every gathering!
+This Copycat Knorrs Spinach Dip is made without a seasoning packet filled with multisyllabic ingredients.
+Created totally from scratch, this Sour Cream Dip is a must-make for every gathering!

 But most sour cream spinach dip recipes had raw garlic and raw onions.
 I decided to nix the garlic and finely mince and saute some sweet onions to remove the bite.
 All 6 of us dove right into the dip with our fresh vegetables.